School of Journalism and Communication Contact Information

 The community of scholars and practitioners in the University of Oregon School of Journalism and Communication (SOJC) believe in our mission of developing critical, creative thinkers dedicated to ethical and innovative storytelling.
 Our curricular emphasis melds liberal arts studies with professional acumen, a sensibility that tracks with our goal of leveraging theory and practice to best prepare our students for the challenges of the 21st century.
 We help students become thinkers and makers, focusing more on perspective for a robust career than only a first-job mindset.

 Incoming students (first year or transfer students) planning to major in any of the four SOJC majors do not need to meet special admission requirements beyond the general university requirements.
-A university student in another major may switch to an SOJC major through the website.
+A UO student in another major may switch to an SOJC major through the website.
 Current UO students must have a minimum cumulative grade point average (GPA) of 2.00 for all work at the University of Oregon.

 Transfer Credit